nobitagit/knowledge/quotes/readme.md

 > It is far more important to communicate when you don't have the answers, than when when you do.
 >
 > [Amy Edmonson](https://www.ted.com/talks/amy_c_edmondson_how_to_lead_in_a_crisis?referrer=playlist-the_way_we_work_season_3)

+> It's not the domain experts knowledge that goes to production, it's the assumption of the developers that goes to production
+>
+> Alberto Brandolini

+> The truth is the log.
+The database is a cache of a subset of the log.
+>
+> —Pat Helland